robgaston/baygeo/_includes/index.md

 Group should be split into two or more teams working in 1-2 hour sprints on a given task.
 Teams will check in for 5-15 minutes between each sprint to see where things are at and plan next tasks.

-Teams should strive to hack together, on a single machine at a time.
+Each team should strive to hack together, on a single machine at a time.
 The driver role should rotate every 20-30 minutes and each member should drive at least once per sprint.

 Members should feel free to change team membership or reorganize teams as needed during the hack day.